 The Florida State University PA program participates in the CASPA (Centralized Application System for Physician Assistants).
 To apply, all applicants must submit a completed CASPA application in addition to completing the FSU supplemental application.
-The CASPA application will be available May 1, 2020.
-The deadline for completed and verified CASPA applications, including supplemental application questions, and payment of supplemental application fee is October 1, 2020.
+The CASPA application will be available May 1, 2024.
+The deadline for completed and verified CASPA applications, including supplemental application questions, and payment of supplemental application fee is October 1, 2024.
 Applications received after the deadline date will not be accepted.
 Rolling selection from the verified applications will begin as interviews are scheduled starting in August 2024.

 **Please allow 2-3 weeks for CASPA to verify completed applications.**